-Leasehold land and buildings-30 to 40 yearsPlant, machinery and equipment-5 to 20 yearsMotor vehicles-5 yearsFurniture and fixtures-5 years

-Assets held under finance leases are depreciated over their expected useful lives on the same basis as owned assets or, where shorter, the term of the relevant lease.
+- 30 to 40 years

+- 5 to 20 years

+- 5 years

+- 5 years

+-

 Subsequent costs are included in the asset's carrying amount only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The cost of maintenance and repairs is charged to the income statement as incurred; significant renewals and improvements are capitalised.
 When assets are retired or otherwise disposed of, their carrying amounts and the related accumulated depreciation are derecognised and any resulting gains or losses are recognised in the income statement for the year.

 The residual values and estimated useful lives of property, plant and equipment are reviewed, and adjusted as appropriate, at each reporting date.
 The effect of any revision are recognised in the income statement when the changes arise.